nuitrcs/pythonworkshops/dataanalysis/PITCHME.md

 ---

 * You're working with others using Python
-* You need to use existing code |
+* You need to use existing code <!-- .element: class="fragment" -->
-* Lots of data processing before analysis |
+* Lots of data processing before analysis <!-- .element: class="fragment" -->
-* Address pain points or gaps in other programs |
+* Address pain points or gaps in other programs <!-- .element: class="fragment" -->
-* It's what you're most familiar with |
+* It's what you're most familiar with <!-- .element: class="fragment" -->
-* Speed is not top priority |
+* Speed is not top priority <!-- .element: class="fragment" -->

 ---